Making Sense of Lambda Calculus 0: Abstration, Reduction, Substitution?

 Examples of lambda expressions—abstractions

 You get the idea: λ (Greek letter lambda) means creating a new function.
-What follows the lambda is the list of arguments.
-After the list of arguments ends (a period), function body starts.
+What follows the lambda is its argument(s).
+(It's a notational problem that λxy might mean either of (1) a one xy argument function, or (2) a two-argument function.
+Most (simple) examples of LC expressions (including mine) usually go with (2).)
+After the arguments end (a period), function body starts.
 Arguments name the inputs, body specifies what happens to these.

 Application